How to Prove a Debt is Not Yours

 This is most important.
 Debt collectors are legally required to provide specific information about the debt they’re trying to collect.
 These are also sometimes called debt validation letters.
 This information should include the following:

 First, ask if the debt validation letter has already been sent to you.
-If it has not, tell your creditor you will not discuss the debt until you have the letter in hand.
+If it has not, tell the debt collection agency (or your original creditor) that you will not discuss the debt until you have the letter in hand.
 If they fail to send the letter, you can send a letter instructing them to stop attempting to collect money from you because the debt is invalid.

 READ MORE: What is a debt validation letter?